 Echeveria agavoides 'Ebony'

-Echeveria agavoides 'Ebony' is a succulent plant that forms clusters of tight rosettes of fleshy, gray-green with vivid red edges, most pronounced toward the dark red terminal spine.
+Echeveria agavoides 'Ebony' is a succulent plant that forms clusters of tight rosettes of fleshy, gray-green leaves with vivid red edges, most pronounced toward the dark red terminal spine.
 The rosettes grow up to 12 inches (30 cm) in diameter.
 Leaves are triangular and pointed at the apex.
 Flowers are pinkish-red with yellow tips and appear in clusters on an up to 10 inches (25 cm) tall inflorescence in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).